 Polygons drawn are an example of forest training sites, do the same for all the other land cover classes.
-Once you draw the training sites, open the training sample manager and give sample name and value.
+Once you draw the training sites, merge them then open the training sample manager and give sample name and value.

 Draw all the other training sites and give class names and values.